-Looking for backyard glamping guestroom?
+Looking for a backyard glamping guestroom?
 Planning an outdoor backyard fun birthday party?

-1) How did you decide on White Duck Outdoors for your tent?
+1) How did you decide on White Duck Outdoors for your yurt?

 Once I decided that glamping was the solution to my holiday guest room shortage, I painstakingly compared the tents out there.
 I found that a lot of the companies were cheap knockoffs, with sketchy or bad reviews, and that’s not what I wanted.
 I needed it to be durable, pretty, and of a certain size.
 I needed my guests to stay warm and dry and I needed it to stay up with no “oops!” for at least a couple of weeks.
 And I needed to know that I’d be able to put it up on a non-conventional surface (concrete/wood) in a very non-conventional way.
 My search came down to two manufacturers: White Duck and Bell Tent.
 I really went back and forth between the two, read every single review, and ultimately the tie-breaker was your customer service.
 You guys answered my questions about setting it up on a hard surface, and I was confident that it could be done.